 For additional guidance or to discuss your case and due process rights with a criminal defense attorney, we invite you to contact us at Shouse Law Group.

-Our attorneys serve clients throughout California, such as Los Angeles County, Torrance, Pomona, San Bernardino County, Pasadena, Orange County, San Diego, San Francisco, Burbank, Santa Clarita, Rancho Cucamonga, Newport Beach, Buena Park, Riverside, Santa Ana, Glendale, Irvine, Corona del Mar, Compton, Santa Monica, Long Beach, and Sacramento.
+Our DUI and criminal defense attorneys serve clients throughout California, such as Los Angeles County, Torrance, Pomona, San Bernardino County, Pasadena, Orange County, San Diego, San Francisco, Burbank, Santa Clarita, Rancho Cucamonga, Newport Beach, Buena Park, Riverside, Santa Ana, Glendale, Irvine, Corona del Mar, Compton, Santa Monica, Long Beach, and Sacramento.
 If you wish to create an attorney-client relationship, we can discuss discount rates and payment plans.

 For information on contempt of court charges in Nevada and Colorado, please see our articles on:

 - California Penal Code section 166 PC.

 - CALCRIM No. 2701.
 Violation of Court Order: Protective Order or Stay Away.
 Judicial Council of California Criminal Jury Instructions (2017 edition).
 See also In re Burns (1958), 161 Cal.App.2d 137; and, People v.
 Lara (1996) 44 Cal.App.4th 102.

 - See same.
 See also People v.
 Saffell (1946) 74 Cal.App.2d Supp.

 - In re Orlando C. (2010) 186 Cal.App.4th 1184.

 - Penal Code 19 PC.